-Ex-convict George Salter was granted a small lease for farming on the banks of the Parramatta River after serving his sentence for smuggling.
-He built a small cottage on this farm, which now forms the central rooms of The Dairy building in the Park.
+George Salter was granted a small farm on the banks of the Parramatta River after serving his sentence for smuggling.
+He built a small cottage.

 New grounds and Aboriginal cultural survival

 Post-epidemic Aboriginal fire practices and seasonal fishing were observed at Rose Hill.